visit/galaxy-docs/_includes/basket.md

 }
 ```

-Add a booking item to the basket, you must first have checked for the <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Availability</a> of a property or properties and obtained the search Id and the bookingKey of the product you wish to add to the basket.
+Add a booking item to the basket, you must first have checked for the <a href="https://visit.github.io/galaxy-docs/#availability---accommodation">Accommodation Availability</a> of a property or properties (or <a href="https://visit.github.io/galaxy-docs/#availability---activity">Activity/s</a>) and obtained the search Id and the bookingKey of the product you wish to add to the basket.

 `PUT https://galaxy.citybreak.com/v3/api/basket/add/accommodation`